RicVUy/phase-1-project-tshirtStore/README.md

               ---------------------------------------------------

-This app can be installed by copying the github URL and forking and cloning  this repository from my github account.
+This app can be installed by copying the github URL and forking and cloning  this repository from my github account, or copy and paste the URL of the project repository, then type json-server --watch db.json to acess the json database.

               --------------------------------------------------